InseeFrLab/torch-fastText/README.md

 ## Documentation

-For detailed usage and examples, please refer to the [experiments notebook](experiments.ipynb).
+For detailed usage and examples, please refer to the [example notebook](notebooks/example.ipynb).
 Use `pip install -r requirements.txt` after cloning the repository to install the necessary dependencies (some are specific to the notebook).

 ## Contributing